Whatsapp Icon

 The moment when I felt like giving up

 Radiation was very tough on me.
 I couldn't eat anything.
 Everyone has cravings, and so do I. After going through the food blogs and FB posts, I decided to start cooking.
 I cooked something new the other day and packed it in small lunch boxes.
 Then I sent these lunch boxes to the less privileged ones.
 When I saw the satisfaction on their face, I felt very nice.
-It gave some solace that at least I am helping them to have something nice.
+It gave some solace that at least I was helping them to have something nice.

 One day, I wanted to give up and take the nasal feeding.
 But my doctor said I want to keep it when I have covered most of the journey.
 This inspired me greatly, and I continued to eat without nasal feeding.